-The report reviews biodiversity related citizen science initiatives in Europe, specifically the data mobilization aspect and gives an overview of citizen-science related activities in the project EU BON, the European Biodiversity Observation Network.
-In addition, recommendations for a pan-European citizen science gateway and data mobilization efforts will be given, with the aim of filling in existing biodiversity data gaps.
+This report reviews biodiversity related citizen science in Europe, specifically the data mobilization aspect and gives an overview of citizen science related activities in the project EU BON, the European Biodiversity Observation Network.
+In addition, recommendations for a Pan-European citizen science gateway and data mobilization efforts will be given, with the aim of filling in existing biodiversity data gaps.
+Also the EU BON citizen science gateway is described, which is a part of the European Biodiversity Portal (http:// biodiversity.eubon.eu) with citizen science related products.
+The citizen science gateway gives an overview of existing citizen science tools, initiatives and products, information about best practice examples, guidance for uploading and curating data and also make it openly accessible (e.g. via transferring the data to data publishers as GBIF).